rust-lang/rfcs/text/2978-stack_based_vec.md

 # Summary
 [summary]: #summary

-This RFC, which depends and takes advantage of the upcoming stabilization of constant generics (min_const_generics), tries to propose the creation of a new "growable" vector named `ArrayVec` that manages stack memory and can be seen as an alternative for the built-in structure that handles heap-allocated memory, aka `alloc::vec::Vec<T>`.
+This RFC, which depends and takes advantage of the upcoming stabilization of constant generics (min_const_generics), tries to propose the creation of a new vector named `ArrayVec` that manages stack memory and can be seen as an alternative for the built-in structure that handles heap-allocated memory, aka `alloc::vec::Vec<T>`.

 # Motivation
 [motivation]: #motivation